marziq/tourista/README.md

 6. **Attractions**

 ## The challenge/difficulties to develop the application
+Developing our project which is tourista came with several challenges, especially at the beginning.
+One of the biggest difficulties we faced was communication within the team.
+Since we were not familiar with each other, it was hard to share ideas, understand how everyone worked, and collaborate effectively.

+As time went on, we worked to solve this problem by having regular team discussions, using tools to help us work together, and being open and honest in our communication.
+These efforts helped us build trust and improve teamwork.

+In the end, we were able to work well as a team and successfully complete the project.
+Along the way, we also improved our skills in problem-solving and teamwork.
+This experience taught us how important it is to communicate, adapt, and stay determined to reach our goals.
 ## References

 1. Athuraliya, A., & Creately.
 (2022, December 12). _Sequence Diagram Tutorial – Complete Guide with Examples._ Creately. https://creately.com/guides/sequence-diagram-tutorial/